 Agent or Owner Interactions: Testimonials can also reflect on the interaction with the agent or owner, such as an account of an owner who provided personalized recommendations for local dining experiences.

 Filtering Feedback: Remember to look for patterns.
-A single negative review might be an outlier, but if multiple reviews criticize the same issue, it’s likely indicative of a persistent problem.
+A single negative review might be an outlier, but if multiple reviews criticize the same issue, it likely indicates a persistent problem.

 Check for Hidden Costs